StevenClontz/auburn-puzzle-party/pages/parties/app11.md

   station 1 from the highest numbered station) before the organizer starts the next 30 minutes.

+* Occasional breaks will be held, including a lunch break.
+Lunch is provided by our sponsor, [Auburn Escape Zones][aez], so you just need to show up with your puzzles, paper, and writing utensils!

 * At the end of competition, the organizer will collect solution sheets from all teams to grade.